-- (d) investment units of a fund with the investment policy in (a), (b) and (c); - (e) policy loan; - (f) staff loan; or - (g) other assets as prescribed by the Registrar.
+- (d) investment units of a fund with an investment policy in (a), (b) and (c); - (e) equity instruments issued by Road Accident Victims Protection Co., Ltd.; - (f) staff loan; or - (g) other assets as prescribed by the Registrar.

-Clause 17 Throughout the period of investment, the company shall assess the fair value of instruments or investment value in accordance with the notification of the Insurance Commission concerning valuation of assets and liabilities of life insurance companies, and shall maintain capital to cover the risks which may arise from investment as required by law.
+Clause 17 Throughout the period of investment, the company shall assess the fair value of instruments or investment value in accordance with the notification of the Insurance Commission concerning valuation of assets and liabilities of non-life insurance companies, and shall maintain capital to cover the risks which may arise from investment as required by law.